Introduction

 Activity Based Models

 Activity based models are mainly concerned with the financial aspects and the aspects affecting the operations of the organisation.
 The main determinant of the budget is the activities carried out and not what management views as appropriate.
-It normally uses a bottom up approach where the operations managers are the ones that come up with the budget.
+It normally uses a bottom-up approach where the operations managers are the ones that come up with the budget.
 Its biggest advantage is that it gives room for improvement (Brotherton, 2006).

 It takes into account the fact that operations are prone to waste and that at any time the amount of work can increase.
 Activity-based models ensure that resources are used optimally, and give a detailed analysis of the costs.
 It also allows for transparency in that there are constant inspections (Weetman, 2007).
 The inspections are for the purposes of identifying wasteful processes and ensuring that resources are put into the best use that will result into optimal outputs.
-Activity based models also emphasize on the importance of the external aspects that affect the entire industry.
-Another crucial benefit is that it is not time consuming and neither does it use up a large amount of resources (Brimson, 2010).
+Activity-based models also emphasize on the importance of the external aspects that affect the entire industry.
+Another crucial benefit is that it is not time-consuming and neither does it use up a large amount of resources (Brimson, 2010).

 The traditional budgeting process therefore compared to the activity-based models has its limitations.
-In the case of the use of the bottom up approach as advocated for by activity-based models, the traditional budgeting process promotes the use of top bottom approach (Friedlob et al. 1996.
+In the case of the use of the bottom-up approach as advocated for by activity-based models, the traditional budgeting process promotes the use of top-down approach (Friedlob et al. 1996.
 It therefore goes against the principles of the activity-based models.
 It also provides a barrier in that unlike the activity-based model, it only focuses on the financial aspects of the organisation.
 This makes it difficult for the organisation to adapt to the changes in the dynamic environment on time.
 In terms of flexibility, the traditional budgeting process is very rigid (Campbell, 1998).

 Reference List